DreamLineLove/DreamLineLove/README.md

 - Regex cli tool rewritten in Go
 - ThePrimeagen's data structures and algorithms course in C
 - A very simple kernel loaded by GRUB on a VM
-- Linux and GNU Parallel
+- Linux, deployment and GNU Parallel
 - NeoVim Lua configuration
 - Compiler lessons in Java and C
 - Networking from scratch (Go and C/C++)